Better S3 Bucket Backup & Restore

 If you’ve been using N2W for a while, you’re probably familiar with our S3 Bucket Sync feature.
 It’s a reliable way to replicate static data by copying objects from a source bucket to a destination bucket so you always have a second copy somewhere else.
-It’s essentially a smart copy-paste between two locations and it’s still fully supported, still in the UI, and still great for what it was designed to do.
+It’s essentially a smart copy-paste between two locations and it’s still fully supported, still in the UI, and still great for what it was designed to do: keep your data highly available.

-N2W has introduced S3 Bucket Backup, which takes a snapshot of your bucket at a specific point in time.
+N2W has introduced S3 Bucket Backup, which takes a different approach.
+It captures a snapshot of your bucket at a specific point in time.
 That means if you took a backup at 5am and something went wrong at noon, you can restore exactly to what your bucket looked like at 5am, along with files, object tags, and access control lists (ACLs).

-Both features coexist in the N2W interface, and you can use either or both depending on your needs.
+Both features coexist in the N2W interface, giving you the freedom to use either, or both, as your recovery strategy demands.

 Getting Started with Point-In-Time S3 Bucket Backup: The Prerequisites